Pankajtanwarbanna/pankajtanwarbanna/articles/what-is-the-sorting-algorithm-behind-order-by-query-in-mysql.md

 If the expected result fits in one chunk, the data never hits disk, but remains in RAM.

-To your surprise, suppose, if we have 1 Billion rows in our user table and if we run below two queries -
+To your surprise, suppose, if we have 1 Billion rows in our user table and if we run below two queries-

 ```
 SELECT * FROM users ORDER BY userId ;
 ```

 ```
 SELECT * FROM users ORDER BY userId LIMIT 5;